Lapin0t/phd-manuscript/main/03_substitution.typ

   define a more economic subcategory of contexts, whose renamings consist only of order-preserving embeddings (#txsc[ope]~#peio[ref?]).
-An #txsc[ope] can be computationally modelled by a bitvector, where a 0 at position $i$ means that $i$-th variable is dropped while 1 means that it is kept.
+An #txsc[ope] can be computationally modelled by a bitvector, where a 0 at position $i$ means that the $i$-th variable is dropped while 1 means that it is kept.
 However as computational efficiency is not our prime concern, we will not go down this route.
 Still, we keep this idea around, borrowing and slightly abusing the notation $ctx.ren$ for renamings, which is traditionally associated with